IBM/image-analysis-iot-alert/README.md

 > Save all the credentials from above for a later use

-> We will dive more into the details of each part in the next steps assuming that you have your Bluemix account set for use.
-We will not complicate building these applications, so we will be relying on the manual creation of these setups from Bluemix browser and minimizing the command lines.
+> We will dive more into the details of each part in the next steps assuming that you have your IBM Cloud account set for use.
+We will not complicate building these applications, so we will be relying on the manual creation of these setups from IBM Cloud browser and minimizing the command lines.
 More command lines are used when setting up Openwhisk.

 **__IMPORTANT__: Make sure before you start with the steps, update the files to match your credentials and rename app name with yours.**